 As in so many other areas of the South, Oconee County's economic history is closely tied to agriculture.
 In recent decades, however, the area's economy has become much more diverse, with today only a small percentage of area residents relying on farming for their primary source of income.
-In spite of the fact that many have abandoned agriculture for other pursuits, the overall amount of income generated by farming-related activities in Oconee County remains significant.
-Table ED-11 shows information regarding farms and farm size in Oconee County.
+Still, in spite of the fact that many have abandoned agriculture for other pursuits, the overall amount of income generated by farming-related activities in Oconee County remains significant.
+Table ED-13 shows information regarding farms and farm size in Oconee County.

 Farm Data

-2002
+2012

-Number of Farms 878
+Number of Farms 884

-Land in Farms 78,349 acres
+Land in Farms 67,871 acres

 Avg.
-Size of Farm 89 acres
+Size of Farm 77 acres

-In 2002 (the latest available to date) Oconee County was home to 878 farms, totaling 78,349 acres of land.
+In 2002 () Oconee County was home to 878 farms, totaling 78,349 acres of land.
 This equates to an average farm size of approximately 89 acres.
+Ten years later, in 2012, the number and size of farms had declined slightly, evidence that the County's economic base continues to move away from agricultural production in favor of manufacturing and tourism.
 The vast majority of Oconee County's agricultural production is focused on livestock (which includes poultry), with field crops accounting for only 5% of the total yield.
-Table ED-11 illustrates the proportion of agricultural sales in Oconee County for 2005.
+Table ED-14 illustrates the proportion of agricultural sales in Oconee County for 2007.